twirphp/twirphp.github.io/docs/quickstart.md

 This guide walks you through the process of quickly setting up a new project with TwirPHP.

-If you want to see the result without following this guide, check out [this repository](https://github.com/twirphp/quickstart-demo).
+The end result and the code samples are available in [this repository](https://github.com/twirphp/quickstart-demo).

 :::caution
-This is merely an overview, it's not meant for setting up new production services.
+This guide is merely to demonstrate the very basic features of TwirPHP.

-**Please read the rest of the documentation.**
+**Please read the rest of the documentation for details about running TwirPHP in production.**
 :::

 ## Prerequisites